gilles-mastropasqua/nextjs-minimal-mapbox-with-minimap/README.md

 ## Code Explanation

-The main component of interest is the `Map` component located in the file that imports `mapbox-gl`.
-This component initializes a Mapbox map, sets the default center coordinates to Borneo, and applies a specific map style (`outdoors-v12`).
+This project demonstrates how to add a minimap to a Mapbox instance using the Map component, which initializes and renders the interactive map.
 ```tsx
 "use client";